Brown-University-Library/ssg_assemble_script_project/README.md

 # Fashioning Insurrection Build Script

-This script automates a build of the Fashioning Insurrection static website.
+This script automates -- for Library staff -- a build of the Fashioning Insurrection static website.
 It handles updating the build repository and syncing assets from a remote server to the local build directory.

 The purpose of building this way is to be able to have the core of the static-site take advantage of github's versioning, without the churn and unnecessary bloat of including changing binary images.